Introduction to Solar System for Agricultural Water Pumps:

 Today, let us discuss Solar System for Agricultural Water Pumps.

-A solar energy-powered water pumps are water pumps running on the electricity that is generated by solar energy.
-For generating solar power, Solar photovoltaic (PV) systems are used for complementary energy source, they are deployed alongside diesel pumps in areas with plenty of sunshine and where the cost to run power lines is high.
+Solar energy-powered water pumps are water pumps running on the electricity that is generated by solar energy.
+For generating solar power, solar photovoltaic (PV) systems are used for complementary energy sources, they are deployed alongside diesel pumps in areas with plenty of sunshine and where the cost to run power lines is high.

-The main use of Solar Pumps in Irrigation: The solar water pumps are used for extracting water from ponds, rivers, bore wells or other sources of water.
+The main use of Solar Pumps in Irrigation: Solar water pumps are used for extracting water from ponds, rivers, bore wells, or other sources of water.

-In the farms that require water to be pumped at night are not as well suited to solar powered pumps, as storage solutions such as batteries and storage tanks can increase the cost of the system.
+The farms that require water to be pumped at night are not as well suited to solar-powered pumps, as storage solutions such as batteries and storage tanks can increase the cost of the system.
 Even though they are expensive, these energy storage solutions can be expensive, but they allow for greater utilization of the PV system.
 Depending on the usage, stocked water can be fed by gravity when there is insufficient sunlight to power the solar pumps, reducing diesel consumption further.

 Solar Power Systems: